Each college student attending received a printed copy of a world map. Almost 200 countries, each unique and mysterious, sat right before their eyes.

 Coupled with his study of the Russian language during his final 2 years of college and Susan's minor in Russian history, a common goal emerged: taking the message of God's love to Russia.

-By the end of 1991, now a married couple and staff members with Campus Crusade, the McFarlands set their sights on a rapidly changing country.
+By the end of 1991, now a married couple and staff members with Cru, the McFarlands set their sights on a rapidly changing country.

 Getting There is Only the Beginning